Accretion tori around rotating neutron stars II: Oscillations and precessions: Perturbative expansion in torus thickness

 all zeroth-order eigenfunctions $W^{(0)}_A$ form an orthogonal complete set in the Hilbert space of smooth functions defined over the torus cross-section.
 This fact is of great use in the calculations of the higher-order corrections $W^{(i)}$ because they can be expanded in the basis of slender-torus eigenfunctions.
 Thus, the problem can be reduced to the solution of algebraic equations.

 The equations governing the first-order corrections $W^{(1)}$ in the case of both epicyclic modes take the form

 with

-This equation differs from equation (\ref{slender-papa}) only by the presence of $\Phi^{(1)}$ on the right-hand side.
-Setting $\Phi^{(1)}$ to zero essentially brings us to a zeroth-order problem described by equation (\ref{slender-papa})) that has a nontrivial solution.
+This equation differs from Eq.~(\ref{slender-papa}) only by the presence of $\Phi^{(1)}$ on the right-hand side.
+Setting $\Phi^{(1)}$ to zero essentially brings us to a zeroth-order problem described by Eq.~(\ref{slender-papa})) that has a nontrivial solution.
 Therefore, the right-hand side has to satisfy the solvability condition $\langle W^{(0)}\,|\,\Phi^{(1)}\rangle = 0$ to assure that the solution $W^{(1)}$ exists.
 The solvability condition immediately provides us with the first-order correction to the eigenfrequency

 Similar to the tori in Kerr spacetime, the integration of the odd function over a symmetric domain here causes the scalar products in both numerators for both epicyclic modes to vanish \citep{2009CQGra..26e5011S}.
 Therefore, we may write $\bar{\omega}^{(1)} = 0$.
-The first-order correction $W^{(1)}$ can be found by solving equation (\ref{papa-1}) with $-L^{(1)}W^{(0)}$ on the right-hand side.
+The first-order correction $W^{(1)}$ can be found by solving Eq.~(\ref{papa-1}) with $-L^{(1)}W^{(0)} + 4nm \left(\bar{\omega}^{(0)} - m\right) \bar{\Omega}^{(1)} W^{(0)}$ on the right-hand side.
 As mentioned before, this is easily done by expanding the solution in the eigenfunctions of the zeroth-order problem and by projecting the equation on the individual eigenfunctions.
 We find

 where